Sod Calculator

 Growing a lawn from seed is very economical, but can be tricky and time-consuming as well.
 If you are considering seeding your lawn, you can use our grass seed calculator to help find the right quantities.

-If you don’t want to wait for seeds to take root, or to deal with the potential issues they can have, however, laying sod can be a great alternative.
-Sod provides many advantages over direct seeding, making it an attractive option for many projects.
+If you don’t want to wait for seeds to take root or deal with muddy soil before the lawn grows, laying sod can be a great alternative.

 Steps to Calculate Sod